 There are many beautiful bulbs, but Babiana, Sparaxis and Lachenalia aloides 'Pearsonii', as well as Narcissus ‘Malvern City’, ‘Carlton’ and ‘Erlicheer’, are some of the best for our Auckland conditions.

 Visit our 'Plants for Auckland' database for the easiest bulbs to grow in Auckland.
+For further suggestions, download our Spring bulbs for Auckland brochure.

 How to plant